The Rev. Canon J. Philip Ashey

 The Most Rev. Robert Duncan, Vice President, was the first primate and archbishop of the Anglican Church in North America(ACNA) from June 2009 to June 2014.
 In 1997, he was elected bishop of the Episcopal Diocese of Pittsburgh.
 In 2008, a majority of the diocesan convention voted to leave the diocese and the Episcopal Church.
 Archbishop Duncan served as bishop for the new Anglican diocese until 10 September 2016.

-The Rev. Alex Farmer is the Rector of Servants of Christ Anglican Parish, Gainesville, Florida.
-He was a founding clergyman in the Gulf Atlantic Diocese in 2009.
-Prior to the Anglican Church in North America, he served the Diocese of Southern Nyanza, Kenya, and was Rector of St. Michaels Episcopal Parish, Gainesville from 2002 until 2005.
-He and his wife Jody have three adult children and have been married for 25 years.
+The Rev. Alex Farmer was consecrated to be the second Bishop of the Gulf Atlantic Diocese in August 2022.
+Prior to his election, he served as Rector of Servants of Christ Anglican Parish in Gainesville, Florida, and he was one of six founding clergymen in the Gulf Atlantic Diocese in 2009.
+Before the birth of the Anglican Church in North America, he served his parish under the Diocese of Southern Nyanza, Kenya.
+He and his wife, Jody, have three adult children, three grandsons, and have been married for 31 years.

-Mr. Thomas H. Hall, III is Chief Executive Officer, and Director, of The University Financing Foundation, Inc. (TUFF).
+Mr. Thomas H. Hall, III is Founder, Vice Chair and Director of The University Financing Foundation, Inc. (TUFF).
 TUFF’s national activities are to assist colleges and universities in acquiring facilities and equipment with third-party tax-exempt bond financing.
 Joining the Board of the AAC in 2014, Mr. Hall has served on the AAC’s Lay Leadership Advisory Board and participated in structuring and hosting its first Lay Leadership Institute.
 He is a member of Christ Church Atlanta, and has served on its Vestry and as its Senior Warden.

 The Very Rev. Marcus Kaiser is the Dean and Rector of St. Peter’s Anglican Cathedral, Tallahassee, Florida.
 After serving as a naval officer for the first part of his adult life, he was ordained a priest in the Anglican Diocese of South Carolina and served there as an Assistant Rector and Rector before taking the call to St. Peter’s in 2020.
 He is on the board of Sharing of Ministries Abroad (SOMA), chair of the Liturgy Task Force of the ACNA, and previously served on the Board of Trustees of Nashotah House.
 He and his wife Kim have four boys ranging from elementary school to college.

-Mrs. Willa Kane is a founding vestry member of Holy Trinity Anglican Church in Raleigh, NC, where she teaches women’s Bible study and helped found The Center for Public Christianity.
+Mrs. Willa Kane is a founding vestry member of Holy Trinity Anglican Church in Raleigh, NC, where she teaches women’s Bible study and helped create New City Fellows and The Center for Public Christianity.
 She is a trustee emeritus of the Anglican Relief and Development Fund and is active in local and regional non-profit work.
 She is a graduate of the University of North Carolina at Chapel Hill.
-Willa and her husband, John, have four married children and eight grandchildren.
+Willa and her husband, John, have four married children and eleven grandchildren.
 They divide their time between Raleigh and Sea Island, GA.

 The Rt.
 Rev. Clark Lowenfield is in the eighth year of his consecration as the first Ordinary of the Anglican Diocese of the Western Gulf Coast.
 He has served Christ’s churches in South Carolina and Texas for over 30 years.
 He is a graduate of Amherst College (Political Science and Economics) and received his MDiv from The University of the South.
 Founder of the Simeon Society USA, Bishop Clark speaks and teaches regularly, nationally and internationally, on The Cost of Non-Discipleship; the Healthy Development of Disciple-making Cultures; and Engaging, Empowering and Equipping Women in Leadership and Ministry.
 He and his wife, Tricia, live in Magnolia, Texas, and they have three daughters, two sons-in-law, and three granddaughters, all who are truly the joy of his life.